yohaneskh/Final_Assignment_Chatbot_Creation/README.md

 - workflow.py --> organize chatbot's workflow, LLM model, tools and other processing units
 - RAG.ipynb --> cleaning and preparing the stored pdf file for the chatbot
 - config.ini --> to store senstive information (e.g. Tavily API Key)
+- PDF version of the novel Rita Hayworth and The Shawshank Redemption
+- Other supporting documents --> poetry.lock, pyproject.toml & chainlit.md

 7. Disclaimer:
 - I made this chatbot by modifying the original framework provided by Mr. Insan Ramadhan as the assigned mentor.